 password: $DOCKERHUB_PASSWORD

-The auth field is used to specify the required credentials to access the Docker Hub image registry.
+The auth field is used to specify the credentials needed to access the Docker Hub image registry.
 These credentials are pulled in as environment variables, which you can set either at the project level or in an organization-wide context.
 To learn more, read the documentation on setting an environment variable.

 Checkout